 While it is possible that the fish you bought was unhealthy and already destined for fish heaven – it’s much more likely that your fish’s death is because of something you did or didn’t do.

-So today, I am going to unravel the mystery of why your pet fish death.
+So today, I am going to unravel the mystery of why your pet fish keeps dying.

 The number one killer of pet fish…

 It isn’t good for humans, and it definitely isn’t good for fish.

 Stress on fish eventually result in its death.
 It’s just a matter of time.
 It may take a few days or weeks – but one thing is certain, your fish’s days are numbered.

 Unfortunately, stress makes it difficult for a beginner to determine why an apparently healthy fish died.

 Imagine that you come home, only to discover that every fish in your tank is dead.